 - The DJI Vision App for iOS and Android smartphones provides many functions apart from just FPV monitoring, such as telemetry of vital flight stats including remaining battery and number of GPS satellites and a radar scope to help avoid collisions.
 It also features full camera control, letting you set parameters such as camera tilt, ISO, Shutter Speed, White balance as well as set video start/stop and take photos.
 Once recorded, photos and video footage can be downloaded directly to the phone allowing them to be shared on Facebook, Instagram or other social media networks, even while the Quadcopter is still in the air.

-- Windows based software allows you to enable Intelligent Orientation Control (IOC).
-In addition, experienced pilots will be able to unlock the manual flying mode.
-Manual Mode will override all autopilot redundancy and should only be engaged by experienced pilots
+- Windows- and OSX-based software allows you to enable Intelligent Orientation Control (IOC), update firmware, and adjust other aircraft and transmitter parameters.
+In addition, the software allows you to unlock the manual flying mode.
+Manual Mode will override all autopilot redundancy and failsafes, therefore should only be engaged by experienced pilots

 - Slot-In Battery with LED Status Indicators

 - A 5200 mAh battery slots into the "tail" of the Phantom 2 and enables up to 25 minutes of flying time.
 It features and on/off switch and four LED charge indicators that are visible while flying so you can keep track of remaining flight time.
 For recharging, balance and power regulation is handled internally within the battery itself.
 You simply plug it into a wall outlet with the supplied power cord and you are good to go.